rundeck-plugins/java-keytool-steps/README.md

 and if applicable:
 `keytool -certreq`

+#### java / keytool / delete

+Deletes an alias from the specified keystore.
+After providing the necessary inputs in the job step properties, uses the following action:
+`keytool -delete`

 #### java / keytool / import

-Imports root, intermediate, and/or signed server certificate into the specified keystore.
-After providing the necessary inputs in the job step properties, uses the following action for each alias specified:
+Imports certificate into the specified keystore.
+After providing the necessary inputs in the job step properties, uses the following action for the alias specified:
 `keytool -import`

 #### java / keytool / list